tobyscott25/next-auth-drizzle-starter/README.md

 vim .env.local
 ```

-#### Creating the required schema in the database

-The SQL schema for the tables used by the AuthJS are available on Auth.js's [database models](https://authjs.dev/getting-started/adapters#models) documentation.

-This project uses [@auth/pg-adapter](https://authjs.dev/reference/adapter/pg) so we can use the SQL available on that documentation page to setup the database.
-I have also saved this in `setup-schema.sql` in the root of the repo.

 #### Run the development stack

+This will automatically install the NPM dependencies and run the DB migrations

 ```bash
 docker compose up
 ```

-Visit PGAdmin on http://localhost:5050 and run the contents of `setup.sql` to create the required database tables.

-Now go to http://localhost:3000 and login with GitHub.
+Now visit http://localhost:3000 and login with GitHub! 🎉